Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Results

 \subsection{Generalization to Fractured Anatomy}

 To further evaluate generalization, we tested the policy on a set of 63 previously unseen CTs containing vertebral fractures \cite{loffler_vertebral_2020}, yielding 962 additional episodes.
 Unlike the training dataset (NMDID \cite{edgar2020_NMDID}), this test set exhibits an imbalanced vertebral distribution with notably fewer samples in the upper thoracic region (T1–T9).
 On this dataset, the policy achieved an overall acceptance rate of 49.2\% (Grades A+B), reflecting a 16.2\% drop compared to performance on held-out synthetic cases.

-As detailed in Fig.~\ref{grade_distribution_verse19}, performance degradation was most pronounced in the highest thoracic levels (T1–T5), likely due to both anatomical variation, smaller vertebrae, and reduced data availability at these levels.
+As detailed in Fig.~\ref{grade_distribution_verse19}, performance degradation was most pronounced in the highest thoracic levels (T1–T5), likely due to smaller vertebra and anatomical variation, limiting the feasible corridor for the cannula trajectory.
+This effect increases when introducing variations like fractures, as shown in Fig.~\ref{example_fractured}, further reducing the valid space.
+The unbalanced distribution of vertebral levels, with reduced data availability at higher thoracic levels, also weakens the evaluation of these levels.
+Lastly a major limiting factor impacting generalization is the low resolution of CT volumes used for data generation, limiting the effective simulated X-ray resolution, which is a major factor in the successful rollout on higher vertebral regions and anatomically challenging cases.